interdevel/diabetes-calculator/README.md

 License: GPL v2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-The **Diabetes Calculator** plugin helps individuals with diabetes manage their diet by calculating Carbohydrates and Fat Protein Units (FPU) for common meals.
+This plugin helps individuals with diabetes manage their diet by calculating Carbohydrates and Fat Protein Units (FPU) for common meals.

 == Description ==